top of page

 • 3 min read

-Notarizing a multi-page document requires more than simply applying a stamp and signature.
-Errors in notarizing contracts, affidavits, loan packages, or legal forms with multiple pages can lead to document rejection, legal disputes, and costly delays.
-That’s why following proven notary best practices is essential.
+Notarizing a multi-page document involves more than simply applying a stamp and signature.
+Errors in contracts, loan packages, affidavits, or legal forms with multiple pages can lead to rejection, legal disputes, and costly delays.

-A multi-page document is any notarized document consisting of two or more pages that together form a single legal instrument.
-Common examples include:
+A multi-page document is any document with two or more pages that function as one complete legal instrument.

 • Loan and mortgage packages